MichaelCurrin/simplest-jekyll/README.md

 - [michaelcurrin.github.io/simplest-jekyll/](https://michaelcurrin.github.io/simplest-jekyll/)

-Learn more about [GitHub Pages](https://pages.github.com/) for hosting a [Jekyll](jekyllrb.com/) site.

 ## How to use this project

 ### Setup

 1. Click _Use this template_ to create a new repo.
-2. Enable Github Pages in your repo's settings.
+2. Enable [GitHub Pages](https://pages.github.com/) in your repo's settings.
 3. Check your repo's _environment_ tab to see when the deploy is done.
 4. Click _View deployment_ to see the live site.